 Read on to learn why pregnant women crave the smell of gasoline, how it may be related to pica, and the potential risks of smelling petrol during pregnancy.

 There are many aspects of pregnancy that are not well understood, even after millions of years of pregnancy and childbirth.
-No one fully understands why women nest, or feel more forgetful – or have cravings.
+No one fully understands why women nest, feel more forgetful – or have cravings.

 Craving for certain smells is known as desiderosmia, a term coined in 2016 to describe a desire for certain scents, sometimes found in patients during pregnancy.
 It may be associated with other pregnancy-related conditions like iron deficiency anemia or pica, but sometimes desiderosmia stands alone.